 Other efforts have been put into adaptive sequencing.
-The main approach used can be reconnected to robotics, which has an availability of accurate simulators and tireless test subjects.
+Its main approach, based on Reinforcement Learning, can be reconnected to robotics, which has an availability of accurate simulators and tireless test subjects.
 The same cannot be said for ITS where, generally, apart from adults, also children of any age are involved.

-In this paper we propose a novel method of sequencing based on Matrix Factorization Performance Prediction and Vygotski concept of Zone of Proximal Development.
+In this paper we propose a novel method of sequencing based on Matrix Factorization Performance Prediction and Vygotsky's concept of Zone of Proximal Development.
 The main contributions are:

-- A content sequencer based on a performance prediction systems that (1) can be set up and preliminary evaluated in a laboratory, (2) models multiple skills and individualization without engineering/authoring effort, (3) adapts to each combination of contents, levels and skills available. - 2.
+- 1. A content sequencer based on a performance prediction systems that (1) can be set up and preliminary evaluated in a laboratory, (2) models multiple skills and individualization without engineering/authoring effort, (3) adapts to each combination of contents, levels and skills available. - 2.
 Simulated environment with multiple skill contents and students' knowledge representation, where knowledge and performance are modeled in a continuous way. - 3.
 Experiments on different scenarios with direct comparison with informed baseline.